ottohahn/data/skill_clusters/README.md

 # Skill Clusters

-Skill Clusters are still currently being developed.
-Check out the following jupyter notebook for some examples and data exploration involving our initial clusters - [Jupyter Notebook]
+Skill Clusters are a work in progress, they were last modified on 07/26/16.
+Check out the following jupyter notebook for some examples and data exploration involving our initial clusters using Non-negative Matrix Factorization and Latent Dirichlet Allocation - [Jupyter Notebook].

 [Jupyter Notebook]: https://github.com/atipica/data/blob/va-skill-clusters-cont/skill_clusters/Exploration%20and%20Modeling.ipynb

+The pickled model included in this repository was created on 07/26/16.
 Please check out the below code to see how an existing clustering model can be used to make clustering assignments for new data.
 The data used to develop this model comes from Thumbtack Engineering candidate profiles and 10 of their Engineering positions.
 An initial clustering model was created with 20 groups, keywords from those groups were reviewed to determine which position they most likely belonged to.

-The data for this model was pulled on Friday 7/15.
+The ultimate goal is to get enough data in the clustering model and define general job types (clusters) so that any new data that is acquired can be easily clustered into one of the pre-defined job types.

 ```python
 import pickle